-Chesapeake security guard charged with murder requests bond for a second time
+Chesapeake security guard charged with murder denied bond for a second time

 Chen's family and lawyer said the 60-year-old was playing Pokémon Go in the area that night.
 They said he played to keep in touch with his grandchildren.
 They signed a petition after the shooting, seeking justice for the death of their family member.

-As for Cromwell’s family, they told our News 3 crew that they “and Citywide stand behind Jonathan 100%,” adding they believe the courts will find this to be a justified shooting.
+As for Cromwell's family, they told our News 3's Rachael Cardin exclusively that they stand behind Jonathan 100%, adding they believe the courts will find this to be a justified shooting.

+Ed Cromwell, Jonathan's father said "he has no criminal record, he has always been wanting to be a police officer and uphold the law, he was waiting to start the academy its just now everything is on hold."

 RELATED: